5 Basic Decorating Rules According To Interior Designers

 A BONUS RULE

 There are no rules.
-Well…technically speaking, there are decorating rules, also known as 7 principles of interior design, but if I don’t like a rule – I’d don’t follow it.
+Well…technically speaking, there are decorating rules, but if I don’t like a rule – I’d don’t follow it.
 Seriously.

 This is my home, not some designer rule setter’s home, and I’m going to do what works for my family and myself, whether it follows the rules or not.
 My #1 recommendation for you is that you develop the same attitude!